mobify/mobify-code-style/javascript/README.md

 ##Use semi-colons

-There are many more ways that things can break *without* semi-colons then *with* semi-colons.
+There are many more ways that things can break *without* semi-colons than *with* semi-colons.
 Use semi-colons!

 ```javascript